How to Install CMake on Fedora

 [100%] Built target cmake

-After the build process completes successfully, install CMake using the make install command:
+After the build process completes successfully, install CMake to /usr/local using sudo:

 sudo make install

-As a result, the installation will copy CMake binaries to system directories.
+Consequently, the installation copies CMake binaries and support files to system directories.
 You should see confirmation output like this:

 -- Installing: /usr/local/bin/cmake